 If you happen to be in Brazil, they have over 400 species of stingless bees that produce honey.

 FAQ: Can bees bite?

 Yes.
-According to a study by one Dr Alexandros Papachristoforou, they reserve that piece of the arsenal for pests you’d find inside the hive, like mites and wax moths.
+According to a study by Dr. Alexandros Papachristoforou, they reserve that piece of the arsenal for pests you’d find inside the hive, like mites and wax moths.

 People are a little too big for their mandibles, so all you need to worry about is the sting.

 The bite allows them to inject an anesthetic into their intruder which paralyzes them and allows the bees to remove the pest from the hive.
 Imagine if bouncers at the club had the same abilities.

 FAQ: Can bees communicate with each other?

 Absolutely.
 Foragers use dance to direct their sisters to a new source of nectar.
 Scout bees use sound to alert the colony to prepare to swarm.
 As for the queen, her pheromones are what unite the colony.